Opening the Conversation

 Research study on relationships after cancer

-Opening the Conversation is a randomized controlled trial comparing two couple-based interventions designed to reduce distress among young adult breast or gynecologic cancer survivors and their partners.
-Funding: American Cancer Society.
+In the Opening the Conversation randomized controlled trial, we compared two couple-based programs designed to reduce distress among young adult breast or gynecologic cancer survivors and their partners.

 Funding